-In Years 10 and 11 pupils follow the Edexcel Mathematics linear GCSE (1MA1).
+In Years 9 to 11 pupils follow the Edexcel Mathematics linear GCSE (1MA1).
 The qualification consists of three equally-weighted written examination papers at either Foundation tier or Higher tier.
 The examinations are all taken at the end of Year 11.
 Throughout Key Stage 4 the pupils will continue to be tested on a regular basis and sets changed accordingly to allow progress to be maximised.
 Not only do we expect all pupils to be successful in these final exams but we want to also create pupils who are highly confident and fluent with all aspects of mathematics so they can then use these skills in further education and everyday working life.

 Examination Information Link

 There are a wealth of high quality resources available on the internet for pupils studying mathematics.
 The Academy has subscriptions for My Maths, PiXL Maths App and Hegarty Maths and these are highly recommended.
 Pupils all have personal logins for these sites.

 - hegartymaths.com (recommended for all Key Stages, login required)